Shais Rishon: Biography

-He began blogging about his black and Jewish identities as MaNishtana in 2009.
-Rishon writes about racism within the Jewish community, and has worked as a content manager for Bend The Arc, a progressive Jewish organization focused on social justice, and served as rabbi for Kehilat Ir Chadash, an Orthodox congregation in New City, New York.
+Rishon began blogging about his black and Jewish identities as MaNishtana in 2009.
+His writing focuses on racism within the Jewish community, and he has worked as a content manager for Bend The Arc, a progressive Jewish organization focused on social justice.
+He served as rabbi for Kehilat Ir Chadash, an Orthodox congregation in New City, New York.

 In 2020, Rishon and rapper Yitz Jordan (Y-Love) announced plans to create a Jewish Community Center specifically for Jews of color.
 The community center would be open to all Jews, but focused on Jews of color, and would build bridges both within the Jewish community and between Jews of color and other minorities.

 Works

-Ariel Samson, Freelance Rabbi was a finalist for the 2018 National Jewish Book Award's Goldberg Award for Debut Fiction.
-Rishon says that he hopes the semi-autobiographical novel can challenge stereotypes about Jews of Color, and make a place for them in the larger Jewish community.
+Rishon's debut novel, Ariel Samson, Freelance Rabbi, was a finalist for the 2018 National Jewish Book Award's Goldberg Award for Debut Fiction.
+He expressed hope that the semi-autobiographical novel would challenge stereotypes about Jews of color, and make a place for them in the larger Jewish community.

 He has also contributed to the Kveller Haggadah.
 Rishon has also dabbled in playwrighting, contributing in 2017 to The Jewish Plays Project alongside playwrights Susan Bernfield, Sarah Gancher, and MJ Kaufman.

 In 2013, Rishon wrote an open letter criticizing New York State Assemblyman Dov Hikind for wearing blackface at a Purim celebration.

 Personal life

-Rishon has a wife, Guliene Rollins-Rishon, and daughter, who was born in late 2013.
-His wife is a biracial Jew and a descendant of Rabbi Yom-Tov Lipman Heller.
+Rishon was married to Gulienne Rollins-Rishon, a biracial Black Jew and a descendant of Rabbi Yom-Tov Lipman Heller.
+The couple have a daughter who was born in late 2013.